This post may contain affiliate links. Please read my disclosure.

 - Heat butter in a skillet over medium heat.
 Add the green pepper and onion and cook until soft.

-- Add the tomatoes and cook for one minute.
+- Add the tomatoes and tomato sauce and cook for one minute.
 Add all remaining ingredients except the cream.
 Bring to a simmer, cover and let cook for 20 minutes.

 - Add the cream and bring back to a simmer.
 Simmer for 3-5 minutes, until thickened.
 Remove from heat and serve .